zsb8/Devops/004-TerraformDockerDeployment/README.md

 - Docker (see installation guide [here](https://docs.docker.com/get-docker/))
 - Docker Compose (see installation guide [here](https://docs.docker.com/compose/install/))
 - Terraform (see installation guide [here](https://developer.hashicorp.com/terraform/tutorials/aws-get-started/install-cli))
+- Gitlab (Not really Gitlib.
+It is built in you VM Ubuntu for easily to test).

 # <a name="project_steps">Project Steps</a>